ZcashFoundation/ZcashFoundation/2018-VISION.md

 ## Science

 Despite mind-bogglingly high market valuations for cryptocurrency, hard research is in short supply.
 The Zcash Foundation can change that.
-We can help **build an alternative implementation of Zcash (already happening thanks to the grant program), add new protocol features/suggestions via this implementation, audit and organize Zcash hard forks, and fund other ZK/privacy approaches.**
+We can help **build an alternative implementation of Zcash (already happening thanks to the grant program), add new protocol features/suggestions via this implementation, build wallet implementations and libraries, audit and organize Zcash hard forks, and fund other ZK/privacy approaches.**

 *Tactically:*

-- Fund Rust implementation and reach feature parity with reference Zcash client
+- Fund Rust implementation and reach feature parity with reference Zcash client, with an attention to detail on UX and multi-platform support
+- BOLT/Layer 2 work
+- Mobile wallet libraries for light-client development
+- Mining software that actively encourages decentralization
 - Continue grant program to fund research and science in zk-SNARKs and other privacy approaches
+- Build community crowdfunding site for continuous project fundraising where the Foundation may periodically match funds
 - Support other applications/dev groups leveraging Powers of Tau and privacy tech
 - Zcon0!